Irish Boundary Commission: The Boundary Commission's ambiguous terms

+Griffith was said to believe that exclusion from Northern Ireland on the basis of whole counties would not occur.

+Griffith had recognized that parts of Tyrone and Fermanagh which contained Unionist majorities, would have to remain in Northern Ireland; but he was confident that this would be offset by gaining large parts of Down, Armagh and Derry.
+Griffith in fact assumed that the basis of exclusion by counties would be abandoned, and that each district would be considered according to the wishes of the inhabitants.

 Collins was said to believe that the commission would cede almost half of the area of the six counties and that the financial provisions of the Act would make a small northern state unsustainable:

 Forces of persuasion and pressure are embodied in the Treaty of Peace which has been signed by the Irish and British plenipotentiaries to induce North East Ulster to join in a United Ireland.
 If they join in, the Six Counties will certainly have a generous measure of local autonomy.
 If they stay out the decision of the Boundary Commission arranged for in Clause XII would be certain to deprive Ulster of Tyrone and Fermanagh.
 Shorn of these Counties she would shrink into insignificance.
 The burdens and financial restrictions of the Partition Act will remain on North East Ulster if she decides to stay out.
 No lightening of these burdens or restrictions can be offered by the English Parliament without the consent of Ireland.

 Years earlier, in a 29 May 1916 letter from Lloyd George to the longtime leader of the Ulster Unionist Party (1910–1921) Edward Carson was urged to never allow Ulster join a new Irish state: "We must make it clear that at the end of the provisional period Ulster does not, whether she wills or not, merge in the rest of Ireland."

 Article 12 of the final Anglo-Irish Treaty, signed on 6 December 1921, describes the commission in the following terms: